 GLAZED LEMON SCONES WITH POPPY SEEDS

-I feel like it’s a lemon season, whatever I touch, I add lemon flavor.
+I feel like it’s a lemon season 🙂 Whatever I touch, I want to add lemon flavor to it.
 Why is that so?
-Maybe because lemons are really in the season and are on special right now 🙂
+Maybe, because lemons are really in the season and maybe, because they are on special right now 🙂

 I am so taking advantage of the lemon season and because I love tangy, citrus flavor in sweets & desserts, I am making these tender and flaky glazed lemon scones with poppy seeds.
 And you sure make them too 🙂